-Description: Historical generat tion sizes
+Description: Historical generation sizes

-- 0

-Usage: $hg_size = v1 [v2]$
+Usage: $hg_size = v1 [v2];$

 v1 indicates the historical generation size

-Range: 2 - 100,000
+Range: $2 - 100,000$

 v2 indicates the historical generation number

 Range: $0 - 150,000$

 Type: Mandatory

-Example1: hg_size = 500 [0]] 500 [1000];
+Example1: $hg_size = 500 [0] 500 [1000];$

-One thousand his storical generations with constant size of 500
+One thousand historical generations with constant size of 500

-Example2: Note: hg_size = 2000 [0] 400 [1000]; One thousand historical generations with gradual decrease in size from 2000 to 400.
+Example2: $hg_size = 2000 [0] 400 [1000];$

+One thousand historical generations with gradual decrease in size from 2000

+to 400.
 The decrease is linear.

-By using appropriate historical generation sizes different form of historical bottleneck or expansion can be simulated.
-Generation number starts always from zero therefore the first historical generation number must be always zero. nmfhg Description: Usage: The number of males in the first historical generation nmfhg = value; value indicates the number of males in the first historical generation.
+Note: By using appropriate historical generation sizes different form of historical

+bottleneck or expansion can be simulated.

+Generation number starts always from zero therefore the first historical

+generation number must be always zero.

+nmfhg Description: Usage: The number of males in the first historical generation nmfhg = value; value indicates the number of males in the first historical generation.
 Range: 1 - 100,000 Type: Default: Note: Optional equal number of individuals from each sex The sex ratio will be constant across historical generations.
-However, if one wishes the sex ratio can be changed in the last historical generation only. nmlhg Description: Usage: The number of males in the last historical generation nmlhg = value; value indicates the number of males in the last historical generation.
-Range: 1 - 100,000 Type: Default: Optional same sex ratio as the first historical generation
+However, if one wishes the sex ratio can be changed in the last historical generation only. nmlhg Description: The number of males in the last historical generation

+Description: The number of males in the last historical generation Usage: nmlhg = value; value indicates the number of males in the last historical generation.
+Range: 1 - 100,000 Type: Optional Default: same sex ratio as the first historical generation